-- Please let me know in advance (with at least an email) and preferences for an alternate 104-Lab section to attend during the same week.
-(104 Labs meet starting at 7:45a, 9:55a, 12:05p, 2:15p Tue & Wed, as well as Tue 4:25p & 6:35p.) - Only upon approval of the other lab instructor, you will be able to attend that lab section.
+- Please let me know in advance (with at least an email) and preferences for an alternate 103-Lab section to attend on that same Monday. - Only upon approval of the other lab instructor will you be able to attend that lab section.
 Then, when you attend the other lab, be sure to tell the other instructor that you are present, so he or she can pass that information on your attendance to me.
 However, note that the lab handouts do vary from instructor to instructor.
 Since you will be tested on what we did in my labs, it's best to work through my lab handout-or at the very least look over my lab handout while working through the handout of the other instructor.